VinaMicrosystems/phone-validator/README.md

   "version": "debug"
 }
 ``
+___
+or view live action at :) **https://babu-ke.web.app/**

  ## SET UP
-Both Glide and go mod have been used because Heroku requires go mod.
+Both Glide and go mod have been used because Heroku requires go mod and Glide is preffered :).
 Use either one for dependency management.
+To set up
+1. git clone this repo
+2. run ``go get && go build`` f
+3. Invoke the executable binary

+## Tip
+Use go-watcher **https://github.com/canthefason/go-watcher** to watch .go files as you edit them.

 ## Contribution
 PRs are highly welcome!